randerson-lmu/cmsi185_lectures/README.md

 # cmsi185_lectures
-CMSI 185 Lecture Notebooks
-Jupyter Notebooks used to interactively explain concepts in CMSI 185
+CMSI 185 Lecture Notebooks used to interactively explain concepts